MIDL-Conference/midl-website-2025/pages/registration.md

 **Check-out:** before 10 AM MT

 **Directions on how to get to Kahlert village from the airport using Trax:**
 - From airport TRAX station take the Green Line towards West Valley
 - Get off at Courthouse Station
-- Take the Red Line towards University Medical
-- Get off at Fort Douglas Station
-- Kahlert village is a 3-4 minute walk
+- We have learned that the Trax Line from Courthouse towards the University will be under maintenance during the conference dates.
+A bus line will instead be in service from Courthouse to Fort Douglas.
+Kahlert village is a 3-4 minute walk from the Fort Douglas stop.
+- Up to date information on bus service from Courthouse towards the University can be found [here](https://rideuta.com/Current-Projects/Detours-and-Disruptions/Courthouse-to-University-Medical).

 Pictures of accommodations are provided below for your information.
 The Kahlert village is within 15 minutes walking distance to the conference venue: [See it on the map!](https://maps.app.goo.gl/GrMgnGT2xytWPaYZ8).